Tom’s Hardware reached out to DriveSavers for professional advice on erasing data from an SSD…

 For instance, a side effect of freezing a hard drive is corrosion, caused by the transformation of water vapor inside the drive to ice crystals.
 Upon removal from the freezer, that ice will melt and foul the delicate electrical components inside the drive.
 If the drive spins up before the ice has melted, catastrophic damage will occur and data may be permanently lost.

 A bit more detail: As data storage densities have grown higher and higher, the height a head flies above the spinning hard disk platter has steadily decreased.
-In modern drives, the clearance between a head and the disk is is slightly less than 10 nanometers—or about four times the width of a single strand of DNA.
+In modern drives, the clearance between a head and the disk is a mere three nanometers.
 If any ice crystals form, chances are that head will crash into them.

 According to Moyer, today’s read errors can cascade to the firmware, then to possible electronic or PCB damage, and then on to possible errors with the drive heads themselves.